JakeSteam/blog-programming/_posts/2019-12-18-retrieving-forgotten-environment-variables-from-travis-ci.md

 [![](/wp-content/uploads/2019/12/Screenshot-2019-12-16-at-08.41.10.png)](/wp-content/uploads/2019/12/Screenshot-2019-12-16-at-08.41.10.png)

-Note: It’s good practice to always limit the branches your environment variables can run on.
+Note: It's good practice to always limit the branches your environment variables can run on.

 ## Preparing the build config

 Next, add the following to your `.travis.yml` build config.
-Don’t forget to replace:
+Don't forget to replace:

-- `MY_VARIABLE` (two times) with your target encrypted variable’s name.
+- `MY_VARIABLE` (two times) with your target encrypted variable's name.
 - `arandomfilename` (three times) with a string of your choice.

 ```yaml